glenwiley/otpadutils/README.md

 #Building

-Issue make using the Makefile that matches your operating system, forexample you might invoke make on OSX as:
+Use the Makefile that matches your operating system, for example on
+Linux:

 ```
-# make -f Makefile.osx
+# make -f Makefile.linux
-# make -f Makefile.osx install
+# make -f Makefile.linux install
 ```
 #Recommended Use Cases

 ##Generate a single sheet

 Nearly the simplest way to use the program is:
 ```
-otpadgen -s abb -o text > sheet.otpad
+otpadgen -o matrix > matrix
+otpadgen > sheet
 ```

+You then give a copy of both the matrix and the sheet to your peer, the matrix doesn't change from sheet to sheet but a new sheet should be used for each message.

 ##Generate a set of sheets